Skip to main content

 S3 list of files download

-Read a file from S3 within a script
+Read a file from S3 or object storage within a script

 import * as wmill from 'windmill-client';